-Although the trustee of the offshore trust becomes the legal owner of the assets, these trusts can be used in conjunction with companies, including partnerships and LLCs, in order to allow you to maintain control of the assets.
-Additionally, you are the beneficiary of the assets, so as long as you have no legal troubles brewing, you can continue to access and use those assets.
-As the famous saying goes, you are able to “Own nothing, but control everything.”
+Although the trustee of an offshore trust becomes the legal owner of the assets, these trusts can be used in conjunction with companies, including partnerships and LLCs, in order to allow you to maintain control of the assets.
+Importantly, since you are the beneficiary of the assets, you can continue to access and use them.

-One important point is that offshore asset protection trusts are tax neutral structures; they are not meant to dodge taxes or hide assets from the IRS.
+In addition, it’s vital to understand that offshore asset protection trusts are tax-neutral structures — they are not meant to dodge taxes or hide assets from the IRS.
 In fact, the IRS has specific forms that you must file every year to disclose your offshore trust.
-This is an important aspect of legitimizing your offshore trust.
+This is a critical aspect of legitimizing your offshore trust.

-Offshore trust planning for United States citizens was uncommon until the late 1980s when a Colorado-based attorney helped draft the Cook Islands International Trusts Act of 1984.
-This Act specifically only applies to non-residents of the Cook Islands and features numerous benefits for those outside of the Cook Islands to use:
+Offshore trust planning for United States citizens was uncommon until the late 1980s, when a Colorado-based attorney helped draft the Cook Islands International Trusts Act of 1984.
+This Act only applies to non-residents of the Cook Islands and features numerous benefits that those outside of the jurisdiction.

-This Cook Islands law is considered the gold-standard of asset protection law, and other jurisdictions have copied it.
-Because the Cook Islands was first to implement, they have many of the most well-established trust companies, with years of experience and millions of dollars under management, and courts who are very familiar with the law.
-Because of this long history of favorable law and legitimate trustees, the Cook Islands remains the first choice for most offshore asset protection trusts.
+The Cook Islands trust law is considered the gold standard in asset protection law, and other jurisdictions have copied it.
+Because the Cook Islands was first to implement these protections, they have some of the most well-established trust companies, with years of experience and millions of dollars under management — as well as courts that are very familiar with the law.
+Due to this long history of favorable law and legitimate trustees, the Cook Islands remains the first choice for most offshore asset protection trusts.